norman-codes/flag2folder/README.md

    - To exit the script, choose the [Q]uit action.

 ## Example Usage
-Some example files exist by default for testing.
-Let's take a look at them and walk through flag2folder's functionality with them.
+Let's take a look at some example files and walk through Flag2Folder's functionality with them.

 ### The Files
-Flag2Folder works with any file type, but for simplicity we're using these 6 text files:
+Flag2Folder works with any file type, but for simplicity we're using these 6 hypothetical text files:
   - f1_abc.txt
   - f1_def.txt
   - f1_ghi.txt